ucsd-cse29/fa24/src/week4/c-multifile-make.md

     Create a new file called `main.c` and add the following content:

     **IMPORTANT NOTE:** If you have already defined a `main()` function somewhere in your code, move your function to this new file.
-You may keep the portion of your `main()` function that you have written and simply add the `#include "pwcrack.h"` line to the top of the file and the for loop provided in the code below for the purposes of this lab!
+You may keep the portion of your `main()` function that you have written and simply add the `#include "pwcrack.h"` line to the top of the file and the for loop provided in the code below for the purposes of this lab! -->

+2. Now we will need to add a `main()` function to this file to give the program an entrypoint.
+Copy the following main function into your `pwcrack.c` file.

+    **NOTE:** If you already have a `main()` function from working on the PA, you can keep it as is and focus on the unit testing portion of the code given below.

     ```
-    #include <stdlib.h>
-    #include <stdio.h>
-    #include <stdint.h>
-    #include "pwcrack.h"

     int main(int argc, char **argv) {

         // UNIT TESTING SECTION